 More on the Division of the World

-Long-distance trade grew rapidly during the nineteenth century.
-It led to a substantial widening of the gap between the per capita incomes of the West and the Third World.
+Long-distance trade grew rapidly during the 19th century, widening the gap between the per capita incomes of the West and the Third World.

 The Transformation of Japan after the Meiji Restoration